-Table 8 shows the nominal dates for the various elements of the Early Science Program.
 The next key milestone in the Early Science Program is the release of DP0.3.
 Scheduled for mid-2023, DP0.3 will be the last in the DP0 series, which is based on simulated LSST-like data.
-The late dates for the DP2 and DR1 milestones allow for the possibility that the Project completes within its late date, but in doing so reduces the amount of on-sky LSSTCam commissioning time.
-In this eventuality, the operations team would spend up to 3 months prior to commencing the 10-year LSST survey completing any remaining SV Survey observations, such that DP2 could be realized as planned.
+The late dates for the DP2 and DR1 milestones allow for the possibility that the Project completes within its late date, but in doing so spends less time on-sky with LSSTCam.
+In this eventuality, the operations team would spend up to 2 months prior to commencing the 10-year LSST survey collecting more on-sky data to complement and extend the datasets collected during commissioning (see § 1.4.